 It appears that a drug dealer had sold him fentanyl in place of heroin.
 My son thought that he was buying heroin.
 Drug dealers often sell the synthetic fentanyl in place of heroin.
 Fentanyl and heroin are both opioids, but fentanyl is far more potent and a small dose of fentanyl is far more lethal than a larger dose of heroin.
 It took only a small amount of fentanyl to cause the lethal overdose!

 How great is our Lord!
-God saved my son because he has much left to do.
-He has to fulfill his kingdom destiny and I believe that he realizes that.
-He is working again as an intake tech at a substance abuse rehabilitation facility and he speaks to recovering addicts.
-He also continues to work in an administrative capacity at his sponsor’s center that ministers to and assists recovering addicts when they leave rehab.
-He is not there yet, but I believe that he is moving in the right direction and the “good work that God has started—he (God) will carry it on to completion” in his life.
+God saved my son’s physical life because he has much left to do.
+I do want to point out that he was saved as a youth and God put him here to fulfill kingdom destiny.
+I believe that he realizes the imperative of getting his life right with the Lord.
+He is working again as an intake technician at a substance abuse rehabilitation facility and he speaks to recovering addicts at meetings.
+He also continues to work in an administrative capacity and minister to recovering addicts at his sponsor’s center.
+I believe that he is moving in the right direction and I believe that the “good work that God has started in him will continue until completion” in my son’s life.
 (Philippians 1:6) I am decreeing that my son will complete the work that God has for him to do!
 Praise the Lord!

 Philippians 1:6 He who began a good work in you will bring it to completion at the day of Jesus Christ.